[Updated June 2020]

 As of August 2019, receiver blanks are legal to buy and own in most states, including California.

-The only states restricting or directly banning the sale of 80% lowers are New Jersey and Washington state.
+The states currently restricting or directly banning the sale of 80% lowers are California, Connecticut, New Jersey, New York, and Washington.

 New Jersey A.G.
 Gurbir Grewal demanded retailers stop selling "ghost guns" to New Jersey residents.
-Even though receiver blanks aren't guns of any kind, Grewal specifically called them out.
+Even though receiver blanks aren't considered guns under federal law, Grewal specifically banned their sale and ownership.
 He also threatened any retailer who didn't comply with fines and legal action.

 Washington state also recently passed legislation ( House Bill 1739) banning the sale of "undetectable firearms".
 That means you can't legally buy, own, and build a polymer 80% lower if you live there.
 You can still purchase aluminum (forged or billet) lowers.

 In September 2019, New York's Attorney General submitted Cease and Desist letters to various companies that sell 80% lowers and gun-making kits.
 The attorney claimed these kits and products are illegal, and essentially challenged any company that wishes to continue selling to New York residents to a court battle.

 Like California, New York hasn't issued a total ban on AR-15s, but they must have a fixed magazine or be "featureless".

 California allows 80% lowers and firearm blanks to be sold in the state.
 Before turning one into a firearm, a California resident first needs to apply for a unique serial number through the California Department of Justice.
 This state law came about from A.B.
 857, a bill that went into effect July 1, 2018 requiring all firearms in the state to have a unique serial number recorded and engraved on the receiver or frame.